taxisuper/frontend/readme.md

 The last thing we need to do in order to complete the Redux cycle is to update the state.

 This involves making our reducer react to certain types of actions - `'USER_CLICKED'`, for instance.
-Use an `if`-statement in your reducer to increment the state.
+Use an `if`-statement in your reducer function to increment the state only when an action of this type is dispatched.

 Running your app with these additions yields disappointing results in the browser.
 The problem is that even tho we are updating the value of our state, we're not rendering this new state to the page.
 This brings us to the fourth and final step of the cycle: